 Marble scratches far more easily than granite, quartz, or porcelain.
 A single sharp knife can leave a permanent line.
 Over time, tiny scratches blend into the surface’s natural patina, but if you prefer a flawless, polished look, marble requires gentle habits and consistent protectors.

-If you’re weighing the pros and cons of marble countertops for a kitchen, here’s the honest, real-world version — not the overly romanticised or overly dramatic take you often see online.
+If you’re weighing the pros and cons of marble countertops for a kitchen, here’s the honest, real-world version, not the overly romanticised or overly dramatic take you often see online.
 Marble performs beautifully in some kitchens and frustrates others.
-The difference comes down to how you cook, how you maintain it, and whether you like the natural patina it develops.
+The difference comes down to how you cook and maintain it, and whether you like the natural patina it develops.

 Marble Countertop Pros